TraFost/LoLo/README.md

 1. Launch the dev stack with `pnpm run dev`.
 2. Visit `http://localhost:5173`.
 3. Search for a Riot ID that has match history.
-4. Open the Analyze tab to generate strengths and focus areas `(screenshot)`.
+4. Open the Analyze tab to generate strengths and focus areas.
-5. Export a recap card and confirm the PNG downloads `(screenshot)`.
+5. Export a recap card and confirm the PNG downloads.

 ---